kumahq/kuma-website/app/_src/introduction/install/multi-zone/helm.md

 ---
-title: Install multi zone on Kubernetes with kumactl
+title: Install multi-zone on Kubernetes with kumactl
 content_type: how-to
 ---